 Intel processors also have more cache memory than AMD CPUs, so it’s better for games requiring lots of RAM because they will have higher bandwidths and lower latency times between the CPU and RAM.

-The final pro about Intel is that they last longer than AMD processors do because they’re not as prone to overheating.
+The final pro about Intel is that they last longer than AMD processors because they’re less prone to overheating.

 What is the difference between AMD and Intel for Graphic Designers?

 AMD and Intel have been two different companies competing in the microprocessor market for a long time.
 AMD is the second-largest company in the world.

 They have been making CPUs for as long as we can remember and GPUs, chipsets, and other hardware.
 Unlike Intel, they do not have as many integrated graphics cards or processing units.

 To show our ability to compare diverse mainstream CPU designs, the interpreter can readily access the decision trees below, which summarize the results of multiple Pass Mark performance tests between Intel and AMD CPUs on comparable chips.